aws/aws-cdk/packages/aws-cdk-docs/src/l1-vs-l2.rst

 2. Adds a queue policy with permissions for the topic to send messages to the queue.

-To achieve a similar result using :py:mod:`aws-cdk-resources`, you have to explicitly define the subscription and queue policy, since there is no **subscribeToQueue** method in the **TopicResource** class:
+To achieve a similar result using :py:mod:`_aws-cdk_resources`, you have to explicitly define the subscription and queue policy, since there is no **subscribeToQueue** method in the **TopicResource** class:

 .. code-block:: js